 - An adopted child includes a child placed with you for adoption by an authorized placement agency, even if the adoption is not final. - A grandchild is any descendant of your son, daughter, or adopted child.
-For example, a grandchild includes your great-grandchild, great-great-grandchild, etc. - A person is your eligible foster child if the child lived with you for the whole year and you cared for that child as you would your own child.
-The eligible foster child does not have to be related to you. - A student is a child who, during any 5 months of 1999 - - 1.
-Was enrolled as a full-time student at a school, or - 2.
-Took a full-time, on-farm training course.
+For example, a grandchild includes your great-grandchild, great-great-grandchild, etc. - A person is your eligible foster child if: - 1. the child lived with you for the whole year; - 2. you cared for that child as you would your own child; and - the eligible foster child must be your brother, sister, step brother, or stepsister (or a descendent of any of those), or a child who is placed with you by an authorized placement agency. - A student is a child who, during any 5 months of 2000 - - 1.
+Was enrolled as a full-time student at a school, or - 2.Took a full-time, on-farm training course.
 The course had to be given by a school or a state, county or local government agency.